 • Lenders must check the borrower’s debt-to-income ratio, which compares their monthly debt payments to their monthly income.
 A lower debt-to-income ratio indicates a better ability to repay the loan.

-• Borrowers must have valid government-issued identification and proof of residency in the state where they apply for the credit check installment loans.
+• Borrowers must have valid government-issued identification and proof of residency in the state where they apply for credit check installment loans.

 • Other loans require collateral, like a car or property, to secure the loan.